-This quick vegan suppli recipe wasn’t inspired so much by amazing Italian-style food, as it was by my favourite starter at my favourite Italian restaurant in Dublin when I was at university.
+This quick vegan suppli recipe was inspired by my favourite Italian restaurant in Dublin when I was at university.
 Fried golden croquettes of lightly flavoured rice with a creamy centre, this is comfort food at its finest.

 What are Suppli?

-Suppli are orginally from Rome but can now be found all over Italy as antipasto or street food.
+Suppli are originally from Rome but can now be found all over Italy as antipasto or street food.
 They are very similar to their equally tasty Sicilian cousin, arancini.

 I normally make a quick vegan aioli to dip this in but haven’t had the time to write up the recipe.
 But never fear, these fabulous vegan recipes for dips from some amazing blogging colleagues of mine will pair very well with